-- 1) Revision of the site plan to illustrate compliant parking; - 2) Depiction of an outdoor play area enclosed by a four-foot (4') tall fence or wall; - 3) Placement of a note on the revised site plan stating any changes in the scope of operations (days of operation, number of outside staff, etc.) or to the site (parking layout, playground layout, etc.), will require a new Conditional Use Permit application and approval; and - 4) Full compliance with Building, Plumbing, Electrical, Mechanical, Fire Department, and Health Department codes and ordinances.
+- 1) Revision of the site plan to illustrate compliant parking and include a table of the required number of parking spaces (the amount required for the dwelling, off-site employees, and children); - 2) Depiction of an outdoor play area enclosed by a four-foot (4') tall fence or wall; - 3) Placement of a note on the revised site plan stating any changes in the scope of operations (days of operation, number of outside staff, etc.) or to the site (parking layout, playground layout, etc.), will require additional Conditional Use Permit approval by the Planning Commission and City Council; and - 4) Full compliance with Building, Plumbing, Electrical, Mechanical, Fire Department, and Health Department codes and ordinances.